Friday, 14th February 2025

 Debridement is a multifaceted intervention that plays a vital role in wound management, and this award acknowledges the work of health professionals seeking to optimise patient outcomes in this critical aspect of wound care.

 Surgical site infections can put lives at risk, and novel strategies are required as the battle with antibiotic resistance continues.
-This award is to acknowledge the efforts made by health professionals and researchers who have significantly impacted the prognosis, diagnosis, prevention or treatment of surgical site infections.
+This award is to acknowledge the efforts made by healthcare professionals and researchers who have significantly impacted the prognosis, diagnosis, prevention or treatment of these infections.

 This category acknowledges those individuals who have contributed to advances in wound care through innovative products and technology.
 We invite companies to nominate a ground-breaking product/technology that they believe has improved wound care while being cost-effective.